 A longer burning time is not necessarily an indication of efficient operation.
 It is preferable to build a smaller fire that will provide three or four hours of heating than to fully load the firebox for a much longer burn.
-Shorter burn cycles make it easier to match the heat output of the stove to heat demand for the space.
+Shorter burn cycles make it easier to match the heat output of the stove to heat demand for space.

-6.7.5 Logs Orientation
+5.7.5 Logs Orientation

 In a relatively square firebox, the wood can be loaded north-south (ends of the logs visible) or east-west (sides of the logs visible).
 North-south loads allow more wood to be loaded at the same time.
 On the other hand, they break into smaller pieces faster.
-North-south loading is good for high output, long lasting fires for cold weather.
+This kind of load is good for high output, long lasting fires for cold weather.
 East-west loads allow a limited amount of wood since too many logs could cause them to fall on the glass.
-East-west loads, placed in a compact way, take a long time before breaking down.
+Placed in a compact way, they take a long time before breaking down.
 They are excellent for low-intensity, long-lasting fires in relatively mild weather.

-6.7.6 Carbon Monoxide
+5.7.6 Carbon Monoxide